BernardoAR/BernardoAR/README.md

 ### Hello!
 I'm Bernardo 👋

-## I'm a developer and I have a degree on Information System
+## I'm a developer

-- 📚 I'm currently learning Docker, React, VueJS and getting better with Regex;
+- 📚 I'm currently learning Docker, React, NextJS and getting better with CSS;
 - 🕐 I'm looking to be more active on Github, and working on new projects;

 ### Connect with me: